rendermani/ascio-classes/README.md

     }
 }
 ```
 Please enter your ascio credentials.
 In most cases it's the same account for all API-Versions (v2,v3,dns).
 Live-account and testing-account have different credentials.
-Please don't forget to configure the **ip-whitelisting** in https://portal.ascio.com or https://portal.demo.ascio.com.
+Please don't forget to configure the **ip-whitelisting** in https://portal.ascio.com and https://portal.demo.ascio.com.

 ## Run composer